AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 In most cases, you cannot insure a car that is not registered and titled in your name.
 Instead, you may apply for a co-title, ask the owner to add you to their insurance policy, or purchase non-owner insurance.
-To learn more about the ins and outs of auto insurance, head over to our auto insurance FAQs, or read about registration and insurance in Florida or insurance and registration in California.
+To learn more about the ins and outs of auto insurance, head over to our auto insurance FAQs, and check out our review of the best auto insurance companies.

 Citations